Get engagement insights delivered to your inbox

 For starters, evaluate your own personal engagement.
 Gallup’s State of the American Manager report determined that only about 35 percent of supervisors and HR managers are themselves engaged, and this disaffection has expensive outcomes.
 The cost of managers who report that they’re “not engaged” is estimated to be $77 billion to $96 billion annually, while the cost of the additional 14 percent who are “actively disengaged” is more than $300 billion per year.
 On a positive note, the fact that you’re reading and thinking about employee recognition suggests that you’re in the minority of managers attempting to make improvements.

 People feel a deeper commitment to their work when they have some power over how things are done.
-You can affect your workers' sense of empowerment in a wide variety of ways:
+You can affect your workers’ sense of empowerment and improve their morale in a wide variety of ways: